 The Proceedings will be published after ESU-7, so that authors are given the opportunity to enrich their text as a result of the feedback they will gain during this European Summer University.

-Each submitted full text, for a workshop or an oral presentation, will be reviewed by one or two members of the SPC at the usual international standards.
+Each submitted full text, for a workshop or an oral presentation presented during ESU-7, will be reviewed by one or two members of the SPC at the usual international standards.